zlash/kwyjibo/README.md

 Each test method can have either `void` or `Promise<void>`as its return type.

 If the test finishes its execution successfully, will be considered as passed.
 To make a test fail, it must throw an exeption, or reject the returned promise.

-Then, you have to add the `@TestRunner` decorator to a controller.
-It will scan for all the available test fixtures in the app and generate the endpoints to execute them.

 A Test fixture example: